Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent

-where $A\in \mathbb{R}^{n \times n}_+$ is a convolution operator and $\alpha>0$ allows to module the intensity of Poisson noise.
-In Figure \ref{fig:kernels} we present a selection of kernels associated with the operator $A$ available within the DeepInverse library\footnote{\url{https://deepinv.github.io/deepinv/}}.
-We considered three levels of noise $\alpha\in\left\{100,60,40\right\}$ corresponding to low, medium and high amount of Poisson noise and trained a DEQ-MD model for each level of noise and kernel.

-We now present in detail the competing approaches considered: \begin{itemize} \item[--] \textbf{Model-based}: \begin{itemize} \item[$\bullet$] \textbf{Richardson Lucy (RL)} \cite{Richardson72,Lucy1974}: We performed the RL algorithm \eqref{RL} for a fixed number of iterations ($\approx 100$) and chose as optimal stopping time the iterate that maximizes the PSNR w.r.t ground truth. \item[$\bullet$] \textbf{\text{KL}+Total Variation (KL+TV)}: We considered problem \eqref{TV minimization} for different values of $\lambda$ and solving using a tailored instance of MD, choosing as optimal regularization parameter the one that maximizes the PSNR w.r.t ground truth. \end{itemize} \item[-] \textbf{Data-driven}: PnP-based methods tailored for Poisson Inverse Problems \eqref{PIP} were proposed in \cite{Hurault} with Mirror Descent as an underlying optimization algorithm.
-In this framework, the denoiser considered takes the form of a generalization of a gradient step denoiser, and is trained on Inverse Gamma noise.
-This allows for the interpretation of the denoiser as a Bregman Proximal operator associated to the Burg's entropy \eqref{burg's entropy} as a MAP estimator.
-To be more precise, considering a potential $g_{\gamma}: \mathbb{R}^n \to \mathbb{R}$ with defined by:
+\begin{itemize} \item[--] \textbf{Model-based}: \begin{itemize} \item[$\bullet$] \textbf{Richardson Lucy (RL)} \cite{Richardson72,Lucy1974} algorithm \eqref{RL}: we ran the algorithm for a fixed maximum number of $100$ iterations and chose as optimal early stopping the one whose corresponding iterate maximizes the PSNR w.r.t. ground truth. \item[$\bullet$] \textbf{\text{KL}+smoothed Total Variation (KL+TV)} \eqref{TV minimization}: we ran the instance \eqref{eq:MD_TV} of MD for different values of $\lambda$, choosing as optimal value the one for which the corresponding solution maximizes the PSNR w.r.t.~ground truth. \end{itemize} \item[-] \textbf{Data-driven}: PnP-based methods tailored for Poisson Inverse Problems in the form \eqref{PIP} were considered in \cite{Hurault} and addressed using MD as an underlying optimization algorithm.
+In this framework, the denoiser considered takes the form of a generalization of a gradient step denoiser, and it is trained on data corrupted by Inverse Gamma noise.
+By choosing $h$ as the Burg's entropy \eqref{burg's entropy}, the Bregman proximal operator associated turns out to be the MAP estimator of an Inverse Gamma image denoising problem.
+To be more precise, considering a potential $g_{\gamma}: \mathbb{R}^n \to \mathbb{R}$ defined by: